oceane-razafy/oceane-razafy/README.md

 Welcome to my GitHub profile!
 I'm Océane 😁 !

-- 💼 Currently studying at 42 School in Paris
 - 🚀 Co-founded [Daysupz](https://daysupz.com/download) with my fellow 42 student [Tselmeg](https://github.com/tselmeg8070).
 - 🌱 Highly interested in Web and Mobile Development
 - 🎓 Graduated with a bachelor's degree in Economics and Financial Engineering from Paris Dauphine University